Report an Error

 We recommend the ATI Radeon X800 XT for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a single-slot card, its power draw is rated at 54 W maximum.
+Being a single-slot card, the ATI Radeon X800 XT draws power from 1x 6-pin power connectors, with power draw rated at 54 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 Radeon X800 XT is connected to the rest of the system using a PCIe 1.0 x16 interface.

 ||Dec 1st, 2004